ImperialCollegeLondon/rse-chemistry-hackathon/README.md

-This particular event is primarily being advertised within Chemistry to try and tap into an existing coherent community and to try and raise awareness of the activities of the RSE team.
+This particular event is primarily being advertised within Chemistry to try and tap into an existing coherent community and to try and raise awareness of the activities of the Research Software Engineering team.
 It is by no means meant to exclude participants from other areas however, so please feel free to sign up.
 We hope to repeat this format of event targeting other areas.

 ## Why the focus on reproducibility?